 Online Tutor Log - Group Tutoring Session

-The Online Tutor Log is a crucial attribute of your position as an AOP Peer Tutor.
-You MUST complete a log after EVERY client meeting, even if the client is a no show.
+The Online Tutor Log is a critical attribute for your position as an AOP Peer Tutor.
+You MUST complete a log following EVERY client meeting, even if the client is a no-show.
 Information and communication are crucial in making this a successful program.

-For students interested in learning more and potentially becoming a Peer Tutor for the Access Opportunity Programs, the following links will help you on your way.
+For students interested in learning more about becoming a Peer Tutor for the Access Opportunity Programs, the following links will help you on your way.

 New Tutor Application

-Note: All tutors hired by the AOP department must participate in a training program that ensure that all tutors are sensitive to the needs of students of diverse cultural and ethnic backgrounds.
-If you experience any difficult working with an assigned tutor, please contact Mr. Thomas Chew, TOP Counselor of AOP at (585) 245-5725 or contact him via email at email@example.com.
+Note: All tutors hired by the AOP department must participate in a training program to ensure that they are sensitive to the needs of students with diverse cultural and ethnic backgrounds.
+If you experience any difficult working with an assigned tutor, please contact Ms. Beverly Henke-Lofquist, TOP Counselor of AOP at (585) 245-5725 or contact her via email at firstname.lastname@example.org.